 Wendy Flavell is Professor of Surface Physics in the Photon Physics Group and Deputy Head of School in the School of Physics and Astronomy at the University of Manchester.
-She is also Assistant Vice Dean for Research in the Faculty of Science and Engineering, and a member of the Photon Science Institute.
+She is also Vice Dean for Research in the Faculty of Science and Engineering, and a member of the Photon Science Institute.
 When she was appointed to a Chair at UMIST (now the University of Manchester) in 1998, she was only the 6th woman in the UK to achieve a Chair in Physics.
 She undertook her first degree and DPhil in Oxford, and following a Royal Society University Research Fellowship at Imperial College, London, she took up a lecturing post in Chemistry at UMIST in 1990, moving discipline to Physics in 1996.

 Wendy was Deputy Chair of the Physics panel for the UK’s national Research Excellence Framework exercise (REF) 2014, and also served as a panel member for the previous national exercise, RAE2008.
 She is appointed as an Interdisciplinary Adviser to the Physics sub-panel for REF2021.
 In 2017, she was elected to the Council of the UK Institute of Physics.
 Wendy has served as a member of several UK research council committees, including the UK EPSRC Physical Science Strategic Advisory Team, and chaired the Science Advisory Council of the UK Synchrotron Radiation Source between 2002 and 2004.
 She acts as a reviewer of programmes for several international photon sources including SOLEIL and MAXlab.

 37 PhD students of 11 nationalities have graduated under Wendy's direction.
 Her research group and their collaborators were selected to exhibit at the Royal Society Summer Science Exhibition in 2011.
 You can read more at royalsociety.org/summer-science/2011/solar-nanotech/